1JonaB1/Wordclock/README.md

 - Smooth Dimming which is stepless

 Plans for the Future:
-- change LED color and other thinks over Webinterface
+- change LED color and other things over Webinterface
 - Photoresistor calibration